Building Efficient Mobile Navigation with jQuery

 var linkhtmlurl = linkurl.substring(1, linkurl.length);

-var imgloader = '<center style="margin-top: 30px;"><img src="img/preloader.gif" alt="loading..." /></center>';
+var imgloader = '<center style="margin-top: 30px;"><img src="img/preloader.gif" alt="loading..."/></center>';

-Now we’re opening a selector for any anchor with the class navlink.
+We are opening a selector for any anchor with the class navlink.
 Whenever a user clicks one of these links, we stop it from loading and set up a variable for the full URL.
 I’ve also set up a variable for the content HTML to include a standard image loader.

 Ajax .load()